 You get unified, intuitive, and secure virtual desktops to organize, automate, and guide your virtual workflow and collaborate with team members to make informed decisions on time.
 Features like advanced analytics offer easy troubleshooting.

 Citrix makes your cloud transition smoother at a suitable speed.
 Their DaaS solution provides agility and an adaptive workspace to let the users stay productive all the time, no matter where they are.
 In addition, it takes care of security for your remote workforce with centralized management and data encryption.

 They offer various pricing options that you can choose based on your needs.
 The pricing starts from US$8 for a term plan and a pay-as-you-go model at US$16/month.

 Experience digital workspace with the secure and efficient virtual apps and desktops by VMware Horizon in the cloud or on-premises.
 This platform integrates deeply with VMware’s technology ecosystem to offer faster, cloud-ready, and optimal management.

 In addition, you get end-to-end security to keep threats at bay no matter what device your employees use.
-Using SaaS services and a cloud-based console, you can deploy, monitor, manage, and scale apps and desktops across private, multi-cloud, or hybrid environments.
+You can deploy, monitor, manage, and scale apps and desktops across private, multi-cloud, or hybrid environments using SaaS services and a cloud-based console.

 VMware Horizon transforms the traditional infrastructure with modern technologies to automate and simplify the management and deployment of apps and desktops and offer more personalization.
 You have various deployment options, including Azure, AWS, Dell EMC, and Cloud VMware Engine.